Automations: delay feature

 The number of delays per automation is dependent on your plan:

-The total time allocated to delays in your automation cannot surpass 90 days.
-Meaning you can, for example, have one delay with 90 days or 6 with 15 days each.
+The total time allocated to delays in your automation can’t exceed 90 days.
+This means you can, for example, have one delay with 90 days or six with 15 days each.

 What can disrupt the delay feature?

-There are select instances where changes made to a automation containing delays will require the additional removal of steps within that automation.
+In certain cases, changes to an automation containing delays may require removing additional steps from that automation.

 Past tense operators